cyrusimap/cyrus-imapd/docsrc/imap/concepts/features/automatic-creation-of-mailboxes.rst

 Limitations to the Automatic Creation of Mailboxes
 ==================================================

 #.
-A user may in fact be able to succesfully login to IMAP with both a
+A user may in fact be able to successfully login to IMAP with both a
     full primary recipient email address such as ``john.doe@example.org``, as well as a secondary recipient email address such as ``jdoe@example.org``.